tomasol/resource-manager-allocation-poc/README.md

 * db pooling
 * Server, RPCs, thread pools etc.
 * Allocation strategies - only IPv4 is used for benchmarking
-* Pool properties are hardcoded in tests to: {"address": "10.0.0.0","prefix": 8}
+* Pool properties are hardcoded in tests to: `{"address": "10.0.0.0","prefix": 8}`
-* Resource states not supported: on bench, free - present resource == claimed
+* Resource states not supported: `on bench`

 ### Results
-* One pool allocation cannot degrade performance of other pool allocations
+* One pool allocation does not degrade performance of other pool allocations
 * Fast bulk insertion of resources using a single INSERT statement:
 `claimResources(100)` takes ~70ms, out of which 55ms is wasmer
 * No need to check for resource duplicates - use UNIQUE constraint
 * No performance degradation when the DB contains 30k of unrelated resources

 ## Running
-Create database `rm-poc` according to the `migrations` folder.
+Create database `rm-poc` according to the  [migrations](migrations) folder.

 Export following env.vars:
 ```sh